wxgeo/ptyx/doc/introduction.rst

 Usage case
 ----------

-I use PtYx mainly to generate easily exercices with random values.
+I use pTyX mainly to generate easily exercices with random values.

 Since I'm a (quite paranoaic) math teacher, I use it in exams : in one run, I generate several different problem statements and the corresponding corrections.

-Since it uses sympy library, PtYx has symbolic calculus abilities too.
+Since it uses sympy library, pTyX has symbolic calculus abilities too.

 ------------